 Raw oysters are one of those things that everyone who tries them ends up liking them.
 Go to Huitrerie Régis and eat as many oysters as you can and drink as much champagne as you can buy.

 The restaurant doesn’t take reservations, so if you have to wait, enjoy a glass of white wine in the meantime.
 This is the place to come—they have amazing oysters and everyone working there is very cool.

 Address: 3 Rue de Montfaucon

-You don’t see many Parisians heading up to the tower platform on a regular basis but they’ll go to Trocadéro and gaze out at the beauty of the Eiffel tower every now and then.
+You don’t see many Parisians heading up to the tower platform on a regular basis, but they do go to Trocadéro and gaze upon the beauty of the Eiffel Tower every now and then.

 Just because Parisians don’t go up the tower, doesn’t mean you can’t.
 Check out our Eiffel tower tour with Seine river cruise.